Privet-mir/ruby-http/README.md

 ## Deploy

-Now, let's deploy Ruby HTTP application and related components:
+Now, let's deploy Ruby HTTP application and related components.:

+Helm chart for application is located in `ruby-helm`.

 1. Run the `setup.sh` script to set up application and the necessary components:
     ```shell